jaspector

 A Zoning Permit is required for all new construction, placement of structures (including moved-in buildings), and substantial alterations to existing structures in unincorporated Clay County, subject to zoning regulations.
 Agricultural buildings qualifying under Nebraska Revised Statute § 23-114.03/114.04 are exempt from both the permit requirement and the fee.

+Not all construction work requires a permit in unincorporated Clay County, NE.
 The following work is generally exempt: Agricultural buildings on farmsteads of 20 or more acres producing $1,000 or more in farm products per year (under Neb.
 Rev. Stat. § 23-114.03/114.04) — no permit fee or requirement.
 Note: Agricultural exemption requires genuine qualification.
 If a property does not meet both the 20-acre farmstead threshold and the $1,000 farm product threshold, a zoning permit is required.
 Retain documentation of qualifying status.
 Even exempt structures must comply with zoning setbacks and district regulations.
+When in doubt, confirm with the local building department before starting work.